Community Reward Tokens

 Contract Address: none

-The BCard token is (currently) an off-chain token which BCard team distributes to document contribution to our mission.
+BCard are off-chain points which BCard team distributes to document contribution to our mission.

 The BCard token is NOT a security: